rthrbrs/styleguide/docs/titles.md

     Salome Zourabichvili
     President of Georgia

+Do not use the Polish transliteration of names originally written in other scripts:

+!!! failure "Incorrect"

+    Michaił Saakaszwili
+    Former President of Georgia

 Do not copy blindly from Reuters, EBU, or other news sources.
 Always double-check spelling and make sure the namestrap matches our format.

 ## Presidents and Vice-Presidents